 Is it worth it to hire Visor to prep you taxes in 2020?
 Here’s what you need to know about the service.
 See how Visor compares to the best tax prep services here.

-- Online app that connects you with CPAs to get your taxes done
+- Online app that connects you with tax preparers to get your taxes done

 - Upload a virtual shoebox of documents for your taxes